stcorp/harp/doc/dataformats.rst

 ============== ==============

 In the HDF4 data model there is no concept of shared dimensions (unlike netCDF).
-The shape of an HDF4 dataset is specified as a list of dimensions lengths.
+The shape of an HDF4 dataset is specified as a list of dimension lengths.

 When a HARP variable is stored as an HDF4 dataset, dimension lengths are preserved, but dimension types are lost.
 A dataset attribute named 'dims' is used to store the type of each dimension of the associated dataset as a comma-